KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_7_body_section_-_forms.md

 # Part 8: Forms

 Under the "Contact" header add a form to allow users to contact you.
-Forms typically require a bit of JavaScript but since we don't have that tool in our toolbelt just yet we'll going to use a tool called Formspree.
+Forms typically require a bit of JavaScript but that tool is not in our toolbelt just yet we'll use a tool called Formspree.
 You can read up on it at [formspree.io](https://formspree.io/)

 1. Under the "Contact" header add a `form` element to your page